Kokawa-dera Temple

 Directions |

-From Osaka, take JR Hanwa line and change for Wakayama line at Wakayama.
+From Osaka, take JR Hanwa line and change for the Wakayama line at Wakayama.
 Kokawa station is 20 minutes away from Wakayama.
 Also, you can take a bus from Kumatori station on JR Hanwa Line, which is probably cheaper and faster way.
 Make sure to check the bus schedule!

 |